f-bender/tetris_tdd/README.md

 ## Overview

 A custom implementation of Tetris featuring an ANSI-powered terminal UI and flexible controller support.
 Includes commands for playing, training and evaluating Tetris bots, and visualizing a custom space filling and coloring algorithm used in the startup animation of the Tetris UI.
 Developed and mainly tested on Windows.
-Using Windows Terminal is recommended.
+Windows Terminal was used for development and is recommended, but most modern terminals should work fine (e.g. VS Code integrated terminal works mostly fine).

 ## Prerequisites